-Model Coordinator incamminati.models@gmail.com 215-592-7911 nonprofit 501(c)(3) organization.
+Model Coordinator incamminati.models@gmail.com Studio Incamminati is accredited by the National Association of Schools of Art and Design, licensed by the Pennsylvania State Board of Private Licensed Schools. and recognized as a nonprofit 501(c)(3) organization.

 Studio Incamminati